Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Geometry/GeodesicOperations/README.md

 # Geodesic operations

 This sample demonstrates how to perform geodesic operations on geometries using the GeometryEngine.
-Geodesic means that calculations will take into account the curvature of the Earth, as opposed to being a planar calculation based on a 2D Cartesian plane.
+Geodesic calculations take into account the curvature of the Earth, while planar calculations are based on a 2D Cartesian plane.

-A common example of utilizing geodesic operations is in visualizing flight paths from one city to another - the lines are not simply a straight line between two points, but rather a curved line.
-Additionally, the distance between the two locations must be calculated as geodesic distances to get an accurate account of real world length.
+Visualizing flight paths between cities is a common example of a geodesic operation--notice the lines are not straight, but curved.
+A geodesic distance must be calculated, to get an accurate real world distance between two points on a 2D map.

 ![](screenshot.png)